asciisd/pelican/README.md

 ## 🚀 How to Use

 All services can be resolved via Laravel's service container or by instantiating directly.
-Below are examples for each main service:
+Below are all available methods for each main service:

+---

 ### ProfileService